Bank Stock Roundup: Fed Minutes, JPMorgan, Wells Fargo & BofA Dominate Headlines

-Over the last five trading days, performance of banking stocks was encouraging.
-The primary highlight was the release of the Fed minutes of the March FOMC meeting.
+Over the last five trading days, performance of banking stocks was optimistic.
+The primary highlight was the release of the Fed minutes of the Jul 31-Aug 1 FOMC meeting.

 Important Developments of the Week

 1. Raising competition to new highs among discount brokerage firms, JPMorgan JPM is likely to launch a new online investing service — You Invest — that would allow users to access stock research and conduct trades, free of cost.
 People who download the bank’s mobile banking app or are already using its website will be eligible for at least 100 free stock or ETF trades in the first year.
 (Read more: JPMorgan to Increase Competition by Offering Free Trades)

 In another move to attract more business, JPMorgan is adding checking accounts to its Sapphire brand, per Reuters.
 This move will not only help in augmenting the brand but will also help in attracting and retaining the millennial customers.
 (Read more: JPMorgan Adds Checking Accounts to Expand Sapphire Brand)

 2. Other news related to JPMorgan includes the bank’s intention to terminate nearly 100 employees in its Asset Management division.
 This was first reported by Wall Street Journal.
 Later on, the bank’s spokeswoman, Kristen Chambers confirmed the news in an e-mail statement.
 The layoffs represent about 1-2% of the Asset Management division’s strength and are across the globe.
 (Read more: JPMorgan to Lay Off Employees in Asset Management Division)